 Most first-time travelers to Malaysia land in Kuala Lumpur International Airport (KLIA) from here; you could visit the West Malaysia or East Coast on the Peninsular.

-Malaysia the peninsula is affordable to easy to move around safely.
-The distances are short with easily available buses, trains, ferries, and flights.
+Malaysia, the peninsula, is affordable to easy to move around safely.
+The distances are short, with readily available buses, trains, ferries, and flights.

-For your next holiday, you could plan another trip to visit Sabah and Sarawak in East Malaysia.
+You could plan another trip to visit Sabah and Sarawak in East Malaysia for your next holiday.

 Malaysia’s lush national parks, caves, and remote island paradise are the absolute highlights of a perfect holiday.

-Before Penang Assam Laksa was ranked no.7 on the World’s 50 Best Foods by CNN, Malaysian have for decades made a beeline island’s real attraction, it’s Food & Drink.
+Before Penang Assam Laksa was ranked no.7 on the world’s 50 Best Foods by CNN, Malaysians have, for decades, made a beeline for the island’s real attraction, Food and drink.

-Penang is highly developed with the northeast district crammed with holiday resorts and dotted with high-rises condos.
-What visitor love about the island is her street murals, artsy cafes, culture, heritage and again, food!
+Penang’s northeast district is crammed with holiday resorts and dotted with high-rise condos.
+Visitors’ love about the island is its street murals, artsy cafes, culture, heritage, and food!

-Penang’s events calendar has many highlights for its cultural Festivals that you won’t want to miss.
+Penang’s events calendar has many highlights of its cultural Festivals that you won’t want to miss.

-Taman Negara (National Park) is the oldest primary rainforest in the world at 130 million years (same age as the Amazon) has stood throughout human history when the dinosaurs roamed the earth.
-Best for adventure travel, you can trek with a guide into the rainforest.
+Taman Negara (National Park) is the oldest primary rainforest globally at 130 million years (the same age as the Amazon).
+Had stood throughout human history when the dinosaurs roamed the earth.
+For adventure travel, you can trek with a guide into the rainforest.

-The beautiful pristine Perhentian Islands on the East Coast are perfect for honeymoon & romance island holiday of snorkeling, diving in the turquoise crystal clear water.
+The beautiful pristine Perhentian Islands on the East Coast are perfect for honeymoon & romance island holidays of snorkeling and diving in the turquoise crystal clear water.

-Kuala Lumpur is the modern capital city of Malaysia, has the world’s tallest twin skyscrapers, the Petronas Twin Towers, expansive mall Suria KLCC and Pavilion KL.
-Gleaming skyscrapers are juxtaposed with 400 million years old Batu Caves, colonial architecture and the gastronomic delights of Jalan Alor Night Food Street.
+Kuala Lumpur, Malaysia’s modern capital city, has the world’s tallest twin skyscrapers, the Petronas Twin Towers, expansive mall Suria KLCC and Pavilion KL.
+Gleaming towers are juxtaposed with 400 million years old Batu Caves, colonial architecture, and Jalan Alor Night Food Street’s gastronomic delights.

 Start your journey to visit Malaysia from Kuala Lumpur.
 You can see lots on a day’s layover on a multi-stop itinerary.

-Langkawi, the Jewel of Kedah is an archipelago of 99 islands in the Andaman Sea.
-Surrounded beautiful beaches and towering limestone karsts, the duty-free island is home to many luxury resorts perfect for honeymoon and romance.
+Langkawi, the Jewel of Kedah, is an archipelago of 99 islands in the Andaman Sea.
+Surrounded by beautiful beaches and towering limestone karsts, the duty-free peninsula has many luxury resorts perfect for honeymoon and romance.

-The Royal Langkawi International Regatta and Langkawi International Maritime and Aerospace Exhibition (LIMA) are annual events that draw an international community here.
+The Royal Langkawi International Regatta and Langkawi International Maritime and Aerospace Exhibition (LIMA) are annual events that draw an international community.

-Melaka is the historical trading port in the Straits of Melaka, rich with ancient landmarks; colonial structures a rich past and eclectic mix of cultural influences.
+Melaka is the ancient trading port in the Straits of Melaka, rich with ancient landmarks, colonial structures, a rich past, and an eclectic mix of cultural influences.

 Pulau Pangkor is a relatively small island.
 The total surface area is only about 8 square km.

-The quaint Chinese fishing village offers visitors a quiet stay with sandy shores, emerald waters – as the perfect quiet weekend getaway.
+The quaint Chinese fishing village offers visitors a quiet stay with sandy shores and emerald waters – as the perfect slow weekend getaway.

 Kuala Terengganu retains the rustic and idyllic charms of rural villages.

-Kuching is the main holiday destination in Sarawak evolved from a history fearsome tribal head hunters, and a white monarchy, to waterfront city with quality day trip options, museums, and Orangutans Wildlife Rehabilitation Centres.
+Kuching is the leading holiday destination in Sarawak.
+It evolved from a history of fearsome tribal head hunters and a white monarchy to a waterfront city with quality day trip options, museums, and Orangutans Wildlife Rehabilitation Centres.

-The ultimate bucket list goal for many travelers is to attempt the challenge of climbing the iconic Mount Kinabalu.
+Many travelers’ ultimate bucket list goal is to attempt the challenge of climbing the iconic Mount Kinabalu.

-Kinabatangan River known for its remarkable Wildlife & Nature sustains one of the world’s richest ecosystems and home to Borneo’s indigenous Orangutan and Proboscis Monkey in the wild.
+Kinabatangan River, known for its remarkable Wildlife and nature, sustains one of the world’s most vibrant ecosystems and is home to Borneo’s indigenous Orangutan and Proboscis Monkey in the wild.